oneops/oneops.github.io/user/operation/monitors.md

 - process specific aspects e.g. JVM or database-specific aspects

 Any component can be monitored and most components included a number of monitors by default.
 Monitoring in OneOps scales for tracking thousands of metrics for long periods of time.

+Under the cover OneOps facilitates the industry standard open source solution [Nagios](https://www.nagios.org/) and the numerous checks supplied by it.

 * [Configuration](#configuraiton)
   * [Default Monitors](#defaultmonitors)